build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 #### Flexibility

 The flexibility of Docker containers is based on their portability, ease of deployment, and small size.
 This is different from the installation and configuration required on a VM.
 For instance, packaging services inside of containers helps moving them between hosts.
-This in turn isolates them from failure of adjacent services, and protects them from errant patches or software upgrades to the host system.
+This in turn isolates them from failure of adjacent services and protects them from errant patches or software upgrades to the host system.

 ### Application Overview